Bad Route Creek Bridge

 Over the years, Dawson County has faced various challenges, including droughts, economic downturns, and changes in industry.
 Nonetheless, it has persevered and continues to be a thriving community rooted in its rich history, natural beauty, and resilient spirit.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Dawson County, Montana.
+This timeline provides a concise overview of the key events in the history of Dawson County, Montana.